 Seven years later, ActivInstinct reached nine countries, the revenue had grown to £35 million from £500,000, and we were sending around 800,000 parcels per year.

-The business landscape was different to what it is today -- global competitiveness was far less pronounced and we wouldn’t have been able to replicate this success in such a capital efficient way.
+The business landscape was different from what it is today -- global competitiveness was far less pronounced, and we wouldn't have been able to replicate this success in such a capital-efficient way.
 But the entrepreneurial journey was true.
-There were many ups and downs, near misses, a few near business deaths, but also many successes, culminating with the business being acquired by JD Sports Fashion Plc.
+There were many ups and downs, near misses, and a few near business deaths, but also many successes, culminating with the business being acquired by JD Sports Fashion Plc.

 I learned about hustle, grit, and resilience.
 I yearn to learn and be agile in order to grow.
 I don't know how many of these traits I had to begin with, but when the consequences of failure could result in your parents declaring bankruptcy, you do what you need to get better every day.

 That was the journey that led me to Australia.
 The journey gave me an opportunity to work from a blank canvas.
 Once here and exactly 88 coffee meetings later and I decided my next move would be into the property and finance sectors which were ripe for disruption.
 My thematic conclusion also happened to coincide beautifully with the opportunity to work with Markus Kahlbetzer to launch BrickX.